 On This Page

-Last updated 8 January 2021 - extension of enforcement ban update
+Last updated 14 April 2021 - easing of restrictions

 This guidance has been updated with the latest published information.
 Please bear in mind when reading this that the guidance will change regularly as the situation develops and you should check back regularly for the latest updates.

 What is the NRLA campaigning for during coronavirus